pyocd/pyOCD/docs/configuration.md

 - `connect_mode`: (str) Controls how pyOCD connects to the target.
 One of 'halt', 'pre-reset', 'under-reset', 'attach'.
 Default is 'halt'.

+- `dap_protocol`: (str) Wire protocol, either 'swd', 'jtag', or 'default' (the default, naturally).

+- `dap_enable_swj`: (bool) Send SWJ transition sequence to switch between SWD and JTAG.

+- `dap_use_deprecated_swj`: (bool) Use the SWJ sequence deprecated in ADIv5.2 to transition between SWD and JTAG rather than the new sequence that goes through dormant mode.
+Requires a SWJ-DPv2.
+    Note that if the connection attempt fails using the deprecated sequence, then pyOCD will automatically attempt to use the new sequence.
+This option simply skips the deprecated sequence in case it causes problems.
+The default is to use the deprecated sequence.

 - `debug.log_flm_info`: (bool) Log details of loaded .FLM flash algos.

 - `debug.traceback`: (bool) Print tracebacks for exceptions.